PxlBuzzard/11ty-blog/posts/2014-09-07-the-vision-of-circular-studios-fall-2014.md

 ---
 layout: layouts/post.njk
 title: The Vision of Circular Studios, Fall 2014
 date: 2014-09-07
-published: false
+tags:
+  - dash
-tags: [Dash, Spectral Robot Task Force, Circular Studios]
+  - Spectral Robot Task Force
+  - Circular Studios
 ---

 For those of you who don't know me: I'm Daniel Jost, a fourth year Game Design and Development student at the Rochester Institute of Technology.
 I am the Producer of Dash and Spectral Robot Task Force, as well as the Lead Programmer for Spectral.
 Both are products of Circular Studios.